fancompute/workshop-invdesign/README.md

 | [03_Invdes_parameterization](03_Invdes_parameterization.ipynb) | [View](https://nbviewer.jupyter.org/github/fancompute/workshop-invdesign/blob/master/03_Invdes_parameterization.ipynb) | Expands on Notebook 02 to introduce parameterization strategies |
 | [04_Invdes_wdm_scheduling](04_Invdes_wdm_scheduling.ipynb) | [View](https://nbviewer.jupyter.org/github/fancompute/workshop-invdesign/blob/master/04_Invdes_wdm_scheduling.ipynb) | (**beta**) Explores inverse design applied to a  wavelength multiplexer and also demonstrates optimizer scheduling of the binarization parameter |

-The materials in this repository are organized into several [Jupyter](https://jupyter.org/) notebooks.
-You can interact with them through the `jupyter lab` interface, which is a web-based user interface that runs from your local computing environment.
-They are numbered and can be followed in order if you are just getting started with optical simulation and optimization.
+The contents of this repository  are organized into several [Jupyter](https://jupyter.org/) notebooks.
+You can view them by clicking the links in the table above or you can interact with them through the `jupyter lab` interface, which is a web-based user interface that runs from your local computing environment.
+Details on setting up Jupyter and other necessary libraries are given below.
+The notebooks are numbered and can be followed in order if you have very little experience with optical simulation and optimization.

-This course material was developed by [Ian Williamson](https://www.ianwilliamson.org/) and [Momchil Minkov](https://momchilmm.github.io/), who are both postdocs in Shanhui Fan's [research group](https://web.stanford.edu/group/fan/).
+The materials were developed by [Ian Williamson](https://www.ianwilliamson.org/) and [Momchil Minkov](https://momchilmm.github.io/), who are both postdocs in Shanhui Fan's [research group](https://web.stanford.edu/group/fan/).
 Feel free to get in touch or open an issue if you have questions or suggestions for improvements.

 ## Getting started